Refined nuclear magnetic octupole moment of $^{113}$In and $^{115}$In: RESULTS AND DISCUSSION

 Since $A/\mu$ and $C/\Omega$ are both magnetic diagonal matrix elements, their correlation trends may be similar.
 The diagonal hyperfine matrix elements of the first-order HFS constants in Eqs.~(\ref{eq:4})-(\ref{eq:6}) and the off-diagonal hyperfine matrix elements of the second-order HFS constants in Eqs.~(\ref{eq:8}) and (\ref{eq:9}) are obtained simultaneously, thus the matrix elements in the Table~\ref{hfsc} should have similar computational accuracy to $A$ and $B$.
 From Table~\ref{A1} and Table~\ref{hfsb}, it can be observed that the differences between the CCSD values and the experimental results are within $3\%$ for the states where the total electron correlation does not exceed 50\% and the nonlinear electron correlation does not exceed 10\%.
-Therefore, we take the CCSD results as the recommended values for the matrix elements except for $\langle 6p_{3/2}||{O}^{(1)}|| 6p_{1/2}\rangle$, and estimate the uncertainty of matrix elements as 3\% of the CCSD result.
-The $\langle 6p_{3/2}||{O}^{(1)}|| 6p_{1/2}\rangle$ strongly dependents on electron correlation effects and involves two states, $6p_{3/2}$ and $6p_{1/2}$.
-From Table~\ref{A1}, It can be seen that the ${\rm \delta _{CCSD}}$ of $6p_{3/2}$ is 11\%, while the $6p_{1/2}$ state has no experimental value.
+Therefore, we take the CCSD results as the recommended values for the matrix elements except for $\langle 5p_{3/2}||{O}^{(1)}|| 6p_{1/2}\rangle$ and $\langle 6p_{3/2}||{O}^{(1)}|| 6p_{1/2}\rangle$, and estimate the uncertainty of matrix elements as 3\% of the CCSD result.
+The $\langle 5p_{3/2}||{O}^{(1)}|| 6p_{1/2}\rangle$ and $\langle 6p_{3/2}||{O}^{(1)}|| 6p_{1/2}\rangle$ strongly dependents on electron correlation effects.
+From Table~\ref{A1}, It can be seen that ${\rm \delta _{CCSD}}$ of $5p_{3/2}$ and ${\rm \delta _{CCSD}}$ of $6p_{3/2}$ are $9\%$ and $11\%$, while the $6p_{1/2}$ state has no experimental value.
 The $6p_{1/2}$ state is not very sensitive to the electron correlation compared with other states in the Table~\ref{A1}.
-Therefore, we conservatively estimate the uncertainty of $\langle 6p_{3/2}||{O}^{(1)}|| 6p_{1/2}\rangle$ as $15\%$ of the CCSD result.
+Therefore, we conservatively estimate the uncertainty of these two off-diagonal matrix elements as $15\%$ of the CCSD result.

 Using the off-diagonal hyperfine matrix elements listed in Table~\ref{hfsc}, we can calculate the second-order HFS constants, $\eta$, $\zeta$ and $\xi $ in Eqs.~(\ref{eq:8})-(\ref{eq:10}).
 We can then evaluate the second-order effects on the correction of the hyperfine structure constants.
 Table~\ref{5} displays the HFS constants $A$, $B$, and $C$ in MHz without and with considering the second-order corrections for the 5$p_{3/2}$ and 6$p_{3/2}$ states. $\sum{X_{\Delta E}\times \Delta E}$ represents the uncorrected value of $A$, $B$, and $C$, while $X_{\eta}\times \eta$, $X_{\zeta}\times\zeta$, and $X_{\xi}\times\xi$ are the second-order corrections due to the $M1$-$M1$ HFI, $M1$-$E2$ HFI, and $E2$-$E2$ HFI, respectively.
 The ``Total'' column provides our final results.
 We have also included other reported results for comparison, along with the absolute differences, listed in the final column.